Last Updated May 20

 BC Emergency Benefit for Workers

 The BC Government has announced an emergency benefit for workers.
-This Benefit will be a one-time tax-free payment for British Columbians who receive Employment Insurance or the Canada Emergency Response Benefit.
+This Benefit will be a one-time tax-free payment of $1,000 for British Columbians who receive Employment Insurance or the Canada Emergency Response Benefit.
 This includes workers who have been laid-off, who are sick or quarantined, parents with sick children, parents who stay at home from work while child care centres and schools are closed, and those caring for sick family members, such as an elderly parent.
 Workers who are traditionally not eligible for EI, such as those who are self-employed, are also eligible for this Benefit.

 Canada Summer Jobs Program